sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-3.png)

 However, the unknown scale of additional writes concerned us.
 Would it cause operational issues or affect the performance of unrelated parts of the application?
 To be safe, we kept the table spaces disjoint (prefixed table names, no foreign keys to existing tables) and planned to support migrating this database into a second Postgres instance.
 This required us doing some nasty trickery with [db_link](https://github.com/sourcegraph/sourcegraph/blob/d1cffed06e58a90082243601d936279214547e30/migrations/1528395594_create_lsif_database.up.sql) in order to run migrations, which we found quite painful and [eventually reverted](https://github.com/sourcegraph/sourcegraph/pull/5935).
+Some back-of-the-envelope calculations showed that the load wouldn't overwhelm Postgres (which is difficult to do anyway -- Postgres is quite the beast).
+Thankfully, these calculations turned out to be correct.

 ## Choose a new queueing library